 - The task requires precise understanding and documentation of the original code from the highest to lowest levels of detail, and the new code requires exhaustive "equivalence" testing against original code. - The most experienced and knowledgeable staff will have major responsibilities for the success of the conversion, which may not be the best use of their skills.
+As Healton observes, "Personnel with extensive knowledge of the legacy application will be used during analysis, design, development, testing, and implementation.
+For all but the simplest applications, senior level personnel must be dedicated to the effort.
+They provide the single best method for gathering specific information on the legacy application.
+In their absence, additional task resources must be allocated to the documentation tasks...."
+[5]

 - Deep familiarity with both the original and target languages is critical to successful migration; such knowledge is rare, and often under-appreciated. - "The essence of re-engineering is getting all the gory details right and the list of annoying issues that must be taken care of is endless."
-[13] - "Practice showed that manual work that could not be automatically verified produced some of the most elusive errors. ...
+[21] - "Practice showed that manual work that could not be automatically verified produced some of the most elusive errors. ...
 This is an important lesson: extensive manual work is not only harmful for the resources it requires, it may also endanger the whole translation enterprise."
-[3]